nickjj/dotfiles/README.md

 # You can also switch to this theme at any time without toggling the background by running:
 set-theme one
 ```

+*If you get an error about your terminal config file not being found please
+review [this FAQ
+item](#how-to-use-a-different-terminal-in-the-set-theme-script).*

 ## Quickly Get Set Up with These Dotfiles